zarq/zarq.github.io/README.md

 Much better!
 There are many visual inconsistencies between these letters, we'll fix those later.
 I will say that working with Glyphs at this point outperforms FontForge in both ease of use and speed.

+I continued adding a bunch more lower case letters, based on the `o` shape.
+These are all wrong, but we'll get to that later, I just want to get most of the letters in a reasonable shape now.

 [See the font in action here!](2025-12-21/sample.html)